ProfBird/ASP.NET-Core-Demos/AsyncDemo/README.md

 ## Directory

 * AsyncDemo.Console: Demonstrates using async / await with a Task object.
-The main calls an async method that contains a time delay to simlate a long-running operation.
+The main calls an async method that contains a time delay to simulate a long-running operation.
 * AsyncDemo.Razor: Demonstrates using async / await with a Task object.
 One of the event handlers is an async method and it makes multiple calls to a private async method so that all three calls run in parallel.
 ----